 - Counseling and Psychological Services

-Aisha Holder joined Counseling and Psychological Services in 2015 as a Postdoctoral Fellow.
-Prior to joining Columbia, she completed her internship at Princeton House Behavioral Health, as well as clinical psychology externships at Rockland Psychiatric Center, Center for the Study of Anorexia and Bulimia, and Iona College Counseling Center.
+Dr. Aisha Holder joined Columbia Health in 2015 as a Postdoctoral Psychology Fellow.
+Prior to joining CPS, she completed her internship at Princeton House Behavioral Health, as well as clinical psychology externships at Rockland Psychiatric Center, Center for the Study of Anorexia and Bulimia, and Iona College Counseling Center.

 Prior to pursuing a career in counseling, Aisha was a Vice President at JPMorgan Chase (JPMC) in the corporate training group as a facilitator and project manager.
 During her tenure, she also served as a Human Resources Business Partner in the Investment Banking and Consumer Banking divisions, as well as a senior career advisor and project manager in the Career Advancement Program (CAP), and an associate in the Human Resources Associate Program, a management program.

 Aisha received her Ph.D. in counseling psychology from Fordham University, M.A. degree in psychological counseling from Teachers College, Columbia University, and her B.A. in psychology from Spelman College.